mstill3/spark-for-dummies/Everything.md

 - The number of partitions used in Spark is configurable and having too few (causing less concurrency, data skewing and improper resource utilization) or too many (causing task scheduling to take more time than actual execution time) partitions is not good
 - DataFrames do NOT have a `tail()` method
 - The number of tasks and number of partitions should be a __multiple__ of the number of cores
+- Spark is 100x faster in memory and 10x faster on disk (heap) than mapreduce

 ### Others
 - Scala akka
-- Spark heap as much memory as mapreduce?
 - Reduce by key bottleneck
 - Doesn’t scale Horizontally?
 Stand alone, local, mesos, yarn
 - When triggered accumulators